ustwogames/website/content/about/index.md

 ---
 metaTitle: All about ustwo games
 title: All about ustwo games
 layout: About
+hero: /assets/ustwo-games-smurf.jpg
 ---

 We are a small(ish) team based in Oval, South London, who love making interactive entertainment that challenges the medium and delights players.